weaviate/recipes-ts/readme.md

 cp .env_example .env
 ```

-If you are using docker, you can keep it like:
+If you are using docker, you can keep it like this:
 ```
 WEAVIATE_SCHEME_URL=http
 WEAVIATE_URL=localhost:8080
 OPENAI_API_KEY=<your openai apikey>
 COHERE_API_KEY=<your cohere apikey>
 ```
-if you are using WCS, you can keep it like:
+if you are using WCS, you can keep it like this:

 ```
 WEAVIATE_SCHEME_URL=https